pehnny/weather-php/README.md

 ```
 _PORT can be any valid 4 digits number like `5000`_.

 **!!
-If you're working with a different terminal than the one provided by XAMPP, you may need to add xampp/php path to your environment variables.**
+Warning : if you're working with a different terminal than the one provided by XAMPP, you may need to add xampp/php path to your environment variables.**

 # API
 - **/** is where you get on server start up